-A. Residents can form their own Residents Association with an elected committee.
+A. There is a Residents' Association with an elected committee.
 From here, events and activities are planned.
 The communal areas are available for residents to use individually or for organised events, activities or groups.

 Can I have Sky TV installed?